drchung5/sushipilgrim-angular-cli/README.md

 # Sushipilgrim

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+I built it as an opportunity to learn some Angular 2 concepts.
+For now the data is mocked in locally

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.